 Microsoft’s new Chromium-based Edge browser has introduced the native Microsoft Translator integration, with which it is possible to translate web pages.
-In the classic version of Edge browser, it was necessary for the users to download it as an extension.
+In the classic version of Edge browser, it was necessary for you to download it as an extension.

 Apart from this, you can also choose always to render web pages into a specific language.
 The Integration of Microsoft Translator works similar to the classic extension, but this time you don’t have to download it separately.